ngzhekai/obsidian-note-sync/T AC3121/Lecture 1.md

 > An encryption scheme is said to be **computationally secure** if: (1) the cost of breaking the cipher exceeds the value of the encrypted information, and/or (2) the time required to break the cipher exceeds the useful lifetime of the information given limited computing resources (e.g. time needed for breaking a cipher is greater than the age of the universe).

-### Two general approaches to attacking an encryption scheme
+### Two general approaches to attacking an encryption scheme:

 #### Cryptanalytic Attack